CNES/Pandora/doc/sources/userguide/step_by_step.rst

 .. note::  Cross checking does not modify the disparity map, it only informs bits 8 and 9 in the
            validity mask.

-.. note::  When a validation step is set, it is possible to calculate the secondary disparity map by reversing the role of the images.

 It is possible to fill in occlusions and mismatches detected during cross-validation:.

 - using the method proposed in [6]_ : the disparity of a occluded pixel is modified using the